 A basic search will look for just the term that you've specified, such as the word blogs.

-NOTE: In your Thrive Community, search words are not case sensitive.
+NOTE: Search words are not case sensitive.
 Searching on Blog will yield the same results as blog, bLOg, etc.

-TIP: You can include search operators when you search in your Thrive Community.
+TIP: You can include search operators when you search.
 Search operators are optional elements that apply "conditions" to the search and result in fewer but more focused results.
 Essentially, you are "pre-filtering" the search to make it more efficient.